pngobiro/pngobiro.github.io/colleges/kmtc/diploma/Medical Laboratory Sciences/Clinical Chemistry/pastpapers/medical-education-content-organization-prompt.md

 - **END_OF_SEMESTER** - End of semester examinations
 - **END_OF_YEAR** - End of year examinations
 - **PRACTICAL** - Practical examinations with marking schemes
+- **PRACTICE** - MCQ collections, quizzes, and Q&A documents for revision
 - **NOT_RELEVANT** - Papers not relevant to current curriculum or misplaced files

 **Identification Patterns:**